Frequently Asked Questions

 Yes.
 Actually, Tribe has come to mean the people at W&M. Here are a few other definitions:

-- any aggregate of people united by ties of descent from a common ancestor, community of customs and traditions, adherence to the same leaders, etc.
+• any aggregate of people united by ties of descent from a common ancestor, community of customs and traditions, adherence to the same leaders, etc.

-- a division of some other people
+• a division of some other people

-- a class or type of animals, plants, articles, or the like
+• a class or type of animals, plants, articles or the like

-- a class or set of persons, esp. one with strong common traits or interests
+• a class or set of persons, esp. one with strong common traits or interests

-What is the committee doing now?
+What was the committee process like?

-When will the W&M mascot be chosen?
+When was the W&M mascot chosen?

 Didn't W&M have a green blob in a tri-cornered hat as a mascot?

 Colonel Ebirt (Tribe spelled backwards) was an unofficial mascot for about fours years - 2001 to 2005.
-He's enjoying his life on the beach and not interested in coming back ;)

 What's the history of mascots and nicknames at W&M?